535 Centerville Road, Suite 201

 Currently an early childhood and family life education instructor at the University of Rhode Island, Potter is a certified RIELDS instructor and state lead trainer of the RIELDS Fun Family Activities and a Certified Family Life Educator with the National Council on Family Relations.
 She also serves as a member of the Rhode Island Early Learning and Development Standards and Assessment Committee.

-Potter authored a five-part home study course designed for family child care providers: Integrating Children Into A Mixed-Age Child Care Setting (1995).
+Potter authored Integrating Children into a Mixed-Age Child Care Setting (1995), a five-part home study course designed for family child care providers.
 She has designed and implemented family literacy and home visiting programs in Massachusetts and Rhode Island.

 Potter holds an MS in Early Childhood Education from Wheelock College.